LouisTsiattalou/TradeDataVis/superseded/README.md

 * SMKA files prior to 201201 have the SUB unicode character in one of the commodity code descriptions.
 All data analysis tools use this character as the EOF marker - stopping the dataload!
 This is an outstanding issue.
 * Older pre-2012 SMKA files also split the description up with a | delimiter after it reaches a certain character limit for god knows what reason.
 SQL table limits pre-2012 maybe?
 I don't know.
 I do know that it's annoying to deal with.
 There's some lines which merge the final two columns in the data frame if they exceed the number of columns in the new data format to homogenise the data structures so everything can be loaded into the same table.
 * Lastly, since the descriptions contain both " and ' chars, quoting is set to null for the `read.table` load.
 Apostrophes are all converted to double apostrophes `''` during the data cleaning routine, as SQL statements rely on the ' char for denoting strings!

-## ToDo
-- [ ] Adapt `DownloadData.R` and `InitialiseDataTables.R` to include importers/exporters data if necessary.
-- [ ] Fully update the readme with POC documentation for shiny app.
-- [x] Develop shiny app from POC to alpha tool based on tasklist from imports team requirements meeting.
-- [x] Research tools to run on cloud.